justinaray/tech-notes/web/intl-emberIntl.md

 # intl api/ember-intl Notes

+## Vocabulary
+1. Common Locale Data Repository (CLDR) - XML-based data for i18n and l10n.
+Typically integrated natively into languages and/or libraries.

 ## intl api

 The intl api allows for locale-specific sorting and formatting of date/time and numbers